 We believe that tech is more than code and that community involvement starts with showing up.
 Atlanta Tech Citizens exists to encourage all tech workers to use their time, money and influence in their communities through civic engagement and service.
-We're a place for designers, tech support, admins, marketing, HR, finance, developers - ANYONE who works in the digital space or in tech companies who wants to get involved in their community.
+We're a place for designers, tech support, admins, IT, marketing, HR, finance, developers - ANYONE who works in the digital space or in tech companies who wants to get involved in their community.

 Who We Are